 MCAS Yuma is located in a desert town with plenty of sunshine.
 Average temperatures range from a low of 41 degrees to highs in the 120s.
 Since Yuma has ideal weather during the fall, winter, and spring months, Winter Visitors like to visit from October through April to enjoy the sunshine.
 Winter Visitors are retirees who live up north and want to fly south for warmer weather during the winter months.
 During this timeframe our population doubles and traffic is slow moving.
-Population of Yuma County (year-round) is 94,361 with an additional 91,000 snow bird population in the winter months.
+Population of Yuma County (year-round) is 95,000 with an additional 91,000 snow bird population in the winter months.
 During the year, starting in March, the temperatures start to increase and can be over 120 degrees and July through September can heat up when the humidity increases during monsoon season.

 All firearms must be registered with PMO within 24 hours of arriving at MCAS Yuma.

 SAFETY/SECURITY PRECAUTIONS: Motorcycle and moped course required.
 Contact Ground Safety at 928-269-2965.
 Helmets required on motorcycles.
 SECNAVINST 6055.4 of 22 Nov 94 requires helmets to be worn when bicycling aboard DOD installations.
 Other restrictions: walkers and joggers must be at least three feet off roadway.